These Buckeye Brownies are amazing! Rich chocolate brownies topped with a homemade peanut butter filling and chocolate ganache.

 How to make Buckeye Brownies

+Brownies.
 Start by making a batch of brownies in a 13×9 baking dish.
 You can use a boxed mix or try your hand at homemade.
 For today’s recipe, a quick batch of boxed brownies is the way I chose to go.
+Our dark chocolate brownies would make a great base!

+Peanut Butter Filling.
 While your brownies are baking, make your peanut butter filling.
-In a mixing bowl, combine melted butter, peanut butter, vanilla extract, and powdered sugar.
-Beat until combined into a soft “dough.”
+Beat ingredients until combined into a soft “dough.”

 Remove brownies from oven and gently drop peanut butter mixture onto top of warm brownies.
 Use your finger tips to make sure the brownies are completely covered.